StefanoMartella/DSL4GaR/docs/getting-started/usage/rule-simulation.md

 ![graph_success](/img/graph/graph_success.png)

-If during the simulation not all the expectations are successfully verified an error message reporting the assertion message and the related rules are displayed:
+If during the simulation not all the expectations are successfully verified an error message reporting the assertion message and the related rules is displayed:

 ![graph_success](/img/graph/graph_error.png)